Social Security Calculator

-SS benefits increase slightly from year-to-year as a result of the cost-of-living adjustment (COLA), a measure applied in order to account for inflation.
-COLA's purpose is to ensure that the purchasing power of SS and Supplemental Security Income (SSI) is equivalent to previous years, even if inflation rises.
+SS benefits increase slightly from year to year as a result of the cost-of-living adjustment (COLA), a measure applied in order to account for inflation.
+COLA's purpose is to ensure that the purchasing power of SS and Supplemental Security Income (SSI) is equivalent to previous years.

-COLA's calculation is based on the Consumer Price Index for Urban Wage Earners and Clerical Workers (CPI-W), from the third quarter of the last year a COLA was determined, to the third quarter of the current year.
-If there is no increase from year-to-year, there is no COLA.
+COLA's calculation is based on the Consumer Price Index for Urban Wage Earners and Clerical Workers (CPI-W) from the third quarter of the last year to the third quarter of the current year.
+If there is no increase from year to year, there is no COLA.

 Social Security Tax